micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/execution_management/index.md

 - Specific support for RTOS and microcontrollers

 In ROS 1 a network thread is responsible for receiving all messages and putting them into a FIFO queue (in roscpp).
 That is, all callbacks were called in a FIFO manner, without any execution management.
 With the introduction of DDS (data distribution service) in ROS 2, the messages are buffered in DDS.
-In ROS 2, an Executor concept was introduced to support execution management, like priorization.
+In ROS 2, an Executor concept was introduced to support execution management.
 At the rcl-layer, a _wait-set_ is configured with handles to be received and in a second step, the handles are taken from the DDS-queue.
-A handle is a term defined in rcl-layer and summarizes timers, subscriptions, clients and services etc..
+A handle is a generic term defined in rcl-layer for timers, subscriptions, services, clients and guard conditions.

 The standard implementation of the ROS 2 Executor for the C++ API (rclcpp) has, however, certain unusual features, like precedence of timers over all other DDS handles, non-preemptive round-robin scheduling for non-timer handles and considering only one input data for each handle (even if multiple could be available).
-These features have the consequence, that in certain situations the standard rclcpp Executor is not deterministic and it makes proving real-time guarantees hard.
-We have not looked at the ROS 2 Executor implementation for Python frontend (rclpy) because we consider a micro-controllers platform, on which typically C or C++ appliations will run.
+These features have the consequence, that in certain situations the standard rclcpp Executor is not deterministic and it makes guaranteeing real-time requirements very hard [[CB2019](#CB2019)].
+We have not looked at the ROS 2 Executor implementation for Python Frontend (rclpy) because we consider a micro-controllers platform, on which typically C or C++ appliations will run.

 Given the goals for a Real-Time Executor and the limitations of the ROS 2 standard rclcpp Executor, the challenges are:
 - to develop an adequate and well-defined scheduling mechanisms for the ROS 2 framework and the real-time operating system (RTOS)
-- to define an easy-to-use interface for ROS-developers
+- to define an easy-to-use interface for ROS developers
 - to model requirements (like latencies, determinism in subsystems)
-- mapping of ROS framework and OS scheduler (semi-automated and optimized mapping is desired as well as generic, well-understood framework mechanisms)
+- mapping of ROS 2 framework and operating system schedulers (semi-automated and optimized mapping is desired as well as generic, well-understood framework mechanisms)

 Our approach is to provide a Real-Time Executor on the rcl-layer (as described in section [Introduction to Client Library](../).) in C programming language .

 As the first step, we propose the rclc Executor for the rcl-layer in C with several features to support real-time and deterministic execution: It supports 1.) static sequential execution, 2) conditional execution and 3) logical execution semantics (LET).
 Sequential execution refers to the runtime behavior, that all callbacks are executed in a pre-defined order independent of the arrival time of messages.
 Conditional execution is available with a trigger condition which enables typical processing patterns in robotics (which are analyzed in detail in section [Analysis of processing patterns](#analysis-of-processing-patterns).
 The logical execution time concept provides data consistency for fixed periodic task scheduling, which is often used in embedded real-time applications.

 Beyond the advanced execution management mechanisms for micro-ROS, we also contributed to improving and extending the Executor concept in rclcpp for standard ROS 2: the callback group-level Executor.
-It is not a new Executor but rather a refinement of the API allowing to prioritize a group of callbacks which is not possible with the ROS 2 default Executor in its current Galactic release.
+It is not a new Executor but rather a refinement of the ROS 2 Executor API allowing to prioritize a group of callbacks which is not possible with the ROS 2 default Executor in its current Galactic release.

 ## Analysis of rclcpp standard Executor